hasura/graphql-engine/rfcs/input-validations.md

     }
 }
 ```
+- `version`: An integer version serves to indicate the request format.
+Whenever a breaking update occurs in the request
+payload, the version will be incremented.
+The initial version is set to `1`.
+- `role`: Hasura session role on which permissions are enforced.
+- `session_variables`: Session variables that aid in enforcing permissions.
+Variable names always starts with `x-hasura-*`.
-The `data.objects` field contains the list of rows specified in the `objects` input field of insert mutation.
-Also includes nested insert data of relationships.
+- `data.objects`: List of rows to be inserted which are specified in the `objects` input field of insert mutation.
+Also includes nested data of relationships.

 ### Response